Customer Testimonial: Mark Kempthorne, North Cornwall

 Over 25 Years with John Deere

-The business typically keeps its tractors for four to five years, or until they reach between 10,000 and 12,000 hours.
-Having experienced strong reliability over many years, Mark is confident running his machines well beyond their warranty period.
+Our usual replacement cycle is to keep a tractor for four to five years, or until it reaches between 10,000 and 12,000 hours.
+Because we’ve experienced such strong reliability over the years, we have a lot of confidence running our John Deere machines well beyond their warranty period.”

 “We’ve been running John Deere for over 25 years.
+It’s a really good product.
 The main reason we’ve stayed with the brand is reliability and backup.”

 Making Technology Work

-One of the most valuable tools in their arsenal has been HarvestLab, which is fitted to both the forage harvester and the farm’s slurry umbilical dribble bar system.
+One of the most valuable tools in our arsenal has been HarvestLab, which we have fitted to both the forage harvester and our slurry umbilical dribble bar system.

-Rather than simply collecting data for data’s sake, the technology directly supports day-to-day decision-making.
-By monitoring factors such as dry matter and energy levels, the farm can compare cutting intervals, refine chop lengths, and make more informed crop management choices.
+Rather than simply collecting data for data’s sake, the technology directly supports our day to day decision making.
+By monitoring factors such as dry matter and energy levels, we can compare cutting intervals, refine chop lengths, and make more informed crop management choices.
+The information has also helped influence our maize variety selection and feeding strategies, allowing us to focus heavily on forage quality and energy values rather than simply chasing tonnage.”

 “HarvestLab doesn’t necessarily make your silage better, but it gives you valuable data to make better decisions.”